Resident Research Opportunities

 Tinsley R. Harrison Translational Research Scholar Program

-Interns and second year residents are invited to apply to the Tinsley R. Harrison Translational Research Scholar Program, which provides mentorship and protected time for pursuing translational research with the goal of training future physician-scientists.
+Interns and second year residents are invited to apply to the Tinsley R. Harrison Translational Research Scholar Program, which provides mentorship, research skills education, and protected time for pursuing translational research with the goal of training future physician-scientists.

 Internal Medicine Research Day